Aastha863/Tata-Crucible/README.md

 # Tata-Crucible
-Ml model in QR Scanner added in Qrpix.ipynb
+Ml model of QR Scanner added in Qrpix.ipynb